A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Knowledge-based DMD operator stabilization

-It may happen in some cases that DMD produces \emph{divergent} modes, which means that the eigenvalues associated with these modes reside outside the unit circle (\emph{modulo} greater than one).
+It may happen in some cases that DMD produces \RA{\emph{not physical}} modes \RA{in a frequency sense.
+The eigenvalues corresponding to the modes give us indeed precise information about their stability, which we can exploit together with our a priori knowledge about the problem at hand.
+Let us suppose to deal with a stable dynamical system, whose output is used to compute the DMD operator.
+Nonetheless the stability of the original system, DMD could compute divergent modes}, which means that the eigenvalues associated with these modes reside outside the unit circle (\emph{modulo} greater than one).
 This is a very problematic aspect if we intend to perform prediction on future time instants, since these eigenvalues are very likely to diverge due to Eq.~\eqref{eq:dmd_future}, making the prediction unusable.
-Such behaviour is strictly correlated to the problem in hand, but it is also affected by numerical approximation, noisy data or a limited set of input snapshots, which may induce the DMD to compute divergent modes even when applied to stable systems.
+The DMD dynamics --- i.e. the evolution in time of the modes --- is strictly correlated to the problem at hand, but it is also affected by numerical approximation, noisy data, or a limited set of input snapshots, which may induce the DMD to compute divergent modes even when applied to stable systems.
 To overcome these difficulties, we propose here a simple approach to stabilize the DMD operator by looking at its eigenvalues.
-The main idea is to keep only the stable modes, discarding all the diverging and converging eigenvectors, then employing the Eq.~\eqref{eq:dmd_future} using the selected eigenpairs.
-We consider a threshold $\epsilon$ for the selection.
+The main idea is to keep only the modes \RA{that show dynamics consistent with the nature of the problem, discarding all the spurious contributions.
+Thinking again of a stable dynamical system as an example,} the diverging and converging eigenvectors need to be neglected in order to have more robust forecasting.

+We consider a threshold $\epsilon~\RA{\ll 1}$ as the unique (hyper)parameters of such a stabilization.
 First of all, we discard all the DMD modes that have the modulo of the corresponding eigenvalue greater than $1 + \epsilon$, which we remark be the divergent ones.
-We perform the same procedure also to convergent modes --- which tends to have a nil contribution advancing in time ---, removing the modes that have the corresponding eigenvalue inside the unit circle.
-Finally, the eigenvalues of the remaining modes are projected onto the unity circle (i.e. the eigenvalue is normalized), in order to stabilize the operator.
-Formally, we manipulate the eigenvalues such that:
+We perform the same procedure also to convergent modes --- which tend to have a nil contribution advancing in time ---, removing the modes that have the corresponding eigenvalue inside the unit circle.